Occupational Therapy

 Shadowing/Observation

-Most OT schools require at least 30 occupational therapy observation hours with a licensed occcupational therapist.
+Most OT schools require at least 30 occupational therapy observation hours with a licensed occupational therapist.
 Medical University of South Carolina (MUSC) requires 15 hours.
 Always check the schools you are most interested in applying to for the most current requirements.

 View Catalog Course Descriptions